 No charge for Individual Counseling

-- Call 717-796-5357 or stop by the Engle Center or Climenhaga Homestead to schedule your initial consultation.
+- Call 717-796-5357 or stop by the Engle Center to schedule your initial consultation.
 At this first appointment you will consult with a counselor to create a care plan to meet your goals.

 For urgent assistance please come directly to our office or call during regular office hours and let us know you need immediate help.
 For after hours and additional emergency resources, click here.